ai-mindset/poke/README.md

 # Ping

-A minimal CLI tool to filter GitHub notification noise, showing only PRs and @ mentions that need your attention.
+A minimal CLI tool for GitHub that intelligently filters through notification noise, showing you exactly what needs your attention: PRs for review, assigned issues, and @ mentions.

 ## Problem